paulmmay/Nature-of-Code/readme.md

-# Paul May - Nature of Code Sketchbook
+# Nature of Code Sketchbook
-A collection of Processing sketches made for the Nature of Code class taught by Dan Shiffman at ITP in Spring 2012.
+A collection of Processing sketches made for the Nature of Code class taught by Dan Shiffman at ITP.

+Paul May
+Spring 2012